larryv/vimfiles/README.markdown

     silent! set guifont=Consolas:h12    " Needs the font to be available
     ```

--   Establish portable defaults first, then override them later if
+-   Establish portable defaults first, then augment or override them
-    desired.
-This can be an adequate `+eval`-less replacement for
+    later if desired.
+This can be an adequate `+eval`-less replacement
-    `if`/`else` or `try`/`catch`, as long as the overriding code fails
+    for `if`/`else` or `try`/`catch`, as long as the overriding code
-    without side effects or is conditionalized in another way.
+    fails without side effects or is conditionalized in another way.

     ```vim
     set listchars=tab:>-          " Works in 7.2.